shopware/docs/products/extensions/b2b-suite/guides/core/entity-acl.md

 An identical class exists for the `role<->address` relation.

-Now we need to tell the B2B-Suite to create the necessary tables.
+Now we need to tell the B2B Suite to create the necessary tables.
 In Shopware, this must be done during the plugin installation process.
-Because the container is not yet set up with the B2B-Suite services, we use a static factory method in the following code:
+Because the container is not yet set up with the B2B Suite services, we use a static factory method in the following code:

 ```php
 use Shopware\B2B\Acl\Framework\AclDdlService;